Elopement in the Mountains

-The Blue Ridge Mountains are trending upward in the elopement game as couples like you are discovering their advantages.
-The Blue Ridge Mountains has an assortment of plateaus that allow 360 mountain views with trails being less than 3 miles round trip.
+The Blue Ridge Mountains are trending upward in the mountain elopement game as couples like you are discovering their advantages.
+The Blue Ridge Mountains have an assortment of plateaus that allow 360 mountain views with trails being less than 3 miles round trip.
 Plus, these mountains truly look like none other in the US with their blue tones almost all day long, giving them the name the Blue Ridge Mountains.
 Asheville is a popular mountain town nearby the Blue Ridge Mountains and has gorgeous lodging and unique food options.
 It’s truly an artist’s paradise!

 Colorado & the Rocky Mountains:

 Colorado’s Rocky Mountains are similar to the aforementioned Montana ranges for your elopement in the mountains, but has been long established as the most popular state for mountain elopements and for good reason!
 Colorado is not new to elopements and, thus, is well equipped with easy to access locations and outdoor activities for every season.
 What sets Colorado apart is the ability to have a mountain elopement in any season with the right planning.
 You’ll need an elopement photographer who can help guide you, and you’ll be in good shape for your elopement in the mountains.
 Colorado is also high on our list of the best winter elopement locations, so you’re set up for a great elopement year round!